 According to Cushman, the Marines strung out on bases south of the DMZ were nothing more than sitting ducks, waiting to be slaughtered by the Communists’ deadly accurate artillery fire and Russian-made rockets.
 Cushman felt that the intense bombardment of Con Thien in late September, 1967, proved his point.
 During the Con Thien battle, the North Vietnamese hid their heavy artillery in camouflaged and fortified emplacements in and around the DMZ, firing on Con Thien with near impunity.
 Cushman considered it insane to subject his troops to such fire.
 He also disputed the argument made at MACV headquarters in Saigon that the Marines at Con Thien had checked North Vietnamese infiltration across the DMZ.
 That argument, he thought, was preposterous.
 The thousands of rounds raining down on Con Thien had driven the Marines underground.
 Once restricted to their bunkers, the Marines were unable to leave the base to halt enemy infiltration.

 Cushman wanted his Marines withdrawn from their forward bases.
 Doing so would ensure that his troopers were less exposed to Communist artillery fire.
 Instead of holding static positions, he proposed the establishment of a buffer zone of between six and eight miles between the southern DMZ and the Mieu Giang River.
 Within this zone, the Marines would keep constantly on the move, not erecting any permanent posts.
-In order to inflict casualties on the mobile American units, the North Vietnamese would have to constantly redeploy their own units and artillery.
+In order to inflict casualties on the mobile American units, the North Vietnamese would have to regularly redeploy their own units and artillery.
 The frequent redeployment of Communist units would reveal their artillery and troop formations to U.S. aerial spotters, who could then call-in air strikes, artillery fire, naval gunfire, and fast-moving Marine mechanized units to destroy the North Vietnamese out in the open.